"The ultimate battle for KINGDOM HEARTS is upon us."

-Sora, Donald, and Goofy travel through various worlds, seeking to help Sora gain the power of waking, all the while learning more about Master Xehanort's plan to reclaim Kingdom Hearts.
-They learn of the New Seven Hearts, new maidens who had the power of the Princesses of Light passed down to them following the defeat of Ansem during Sora's first journey.
-They also find that Luxord, Larxene, Marluxia, and Riku from when Ansem had control of his heart are also members of the Real Organization.
-Riku and Ienzo also realize that Vexen, who had led the previous Organization's Replica Program, had also likely joined the Organization.
+Sora, Donald, and Goofy continue their travels through various worlds, and learn in the process of Xehanort’s plan to reclaim Kingdom Hearts.
+They learn of the New Seven Hearts, maidens who had the power of the Princesses of Light passed down to them after Ansem’s defeat during Sora’s first journey.
+They also learn that Marluxia, Larxene, Luxord, and a version of Riku had also joined the Organization.
+Riku and Ienzo also conclude that Vexen, who had led the Organization’s Replica Program and had been missing, also likely joined the new Organization.